javalons/MNMDemo/README.md

-Marmedsa Noatum Maritime demo Android application
+Marmedsa Noatum Maritime Android demo application
 ===

-Demo of show the skills as an Android Developer
+Demo to show the skills as an Android Developer

 Main points
 ------------